arcus/education_modules/sql_normalization/sql_normalization.md

 | 11234   | 123 Oak Lane   | Old Towne    | PA  | 18000   | 2000-01-01    | 2021-12-31    |
 | 93452   | 123 Green Blvd  | Kirby    | TN  | 37000    | 2020-05-01    | `NULL`   |

-What you want to eventually end up with will be a single table of results that might only have three columns: `subj_id`, `dep_total`, and `zip`.
+What you want to eventually end up with will be a single table of results that might only have three columns: "subj\_id", "dep\_total", and "zip".
 That way you can look at the relationship between depression inventory scale and zip code.

 You may be asking yourself, "Why don't the people collecting the data or designing the database just put all the information together in one table to start with?"
 After all, getting one row per subject (or per sample, etc.) is how we usually prepare to apply statistical tests.
 If we could just **start** with one row per research subject in SQL, we'd be ready to jump into the science and not have so much data preparation work.